Predicting Speech to Background Noise Ratio

 If speech level is 30dB to 50dB above background noise level, intelligibility will be good to excellent.

-1. the desired mic location, measure the Sound Pressure Level (SPL) A weighted.
+How to predict if speech will be intelligible at the microphone location.1. the desired mic location, measure the Sound Pressure Level (SPL) A weighted.
 Make certain all background noise sources are operating, e.g. air conditioning, fluorescent lights, equipment cooling fans.

 Example: Background noise measures 46dB SPL A weighted